 The date is one of the most prevalent issues we all have with Excel, and it’s often kept as text elements and gets overlooked at first.
 Whenever they are obliged to apply that date, we will discover that those values are saved as text and that we have no idea.
 In this tutorial, we will show how to convert text to date in Excel VBA.

-5 Effective Ways to Convert Text to Date with Excel VBA
+Convert Text to Date with Excel VBA: 5 Effective Ways

 We’ll show you five of the most effective techniques to convert text to date in the sections below.
-To begin, we’ll use the VBA CDATE and DATEVALUE functions in VBA.
+To begin, we’ll use the VBA CDATE and VBA DATEVALUE functions.
 Then we’ll show you how to convert the text values as a whole, in a range, or in a specific selection.
 In the image below, we have a sample data set featuring some text values, we have to convert these text values into date values.

 1. Insert the CDATE Function to Convert Text to Date with Excel VBA